 In short, we think that this is the best pocket chainsaw of this year.

 Rather than using straps that can’t serve any other purpose, the Skyocean Pocket Chainsaw utilizes paracord handles instead.
 This makes them infinitely more useful.
 If you get in a bind, you can unravel the paracord and use it for all sorts of things.

 This chain is made from industrial-grade heat-treated steel so it will hold up to repeated abuse.
 It’s so small that you can take it anywhere with you; just four inches when folded.
 And since it weighs less than half a pound, you’re unlikely to notice the extra weight in your bag.

 But this tool isn’t perfect, and we have two minor gripes.
-The 24-inch chain is perfectly adequate, but it didn’t cut as fast as the longer 36-inch pocket chainsaws.
+The 24-inch chain is perfectly adequate, but it didn’t cut as fast as the longer 36-inch hand chain saws.
 We also weren’t very impressed with the lackluster one-year warranty.
 But it’s more reasonably priced than other models we’ve seen, so we can forgive the mediocre warranty period.